chrisidso/NHLExpansionDraftSimulator/README.md

 I was able to get data for skaters for the years 2011 to 2019.
 And data on player debuts from 2010 to 2019.
 I also found data on-line for players in 2019-2020 who had a No Movement Clause (NMC) in their contract.
-I would like to add this to my project (but only for 2019-2020) because NMC's are addressed in the NHL's expansion draft rules.
+This has been added too (but only for 2019-2020) because NMC's are addressed in the NHL's expansion draft rules.

 Here are the Expansion Draft rules:
 1) Expansion team can take only one player from any given team.